Marcell Ozuna

-Marcell Ozuna Idelfonso (born November 12, 1990), nicknamed "The Big Bear", is a Dominican professional baseball outfielder for the Atlanta Braves of Major League Baseball (MLB).
-He has previously played in MLB for the Miami Marlins and St. Louis Cardinals.
+Marcell Ozuna Idelfonso (born November 12, 1990), nicknamed "the Big Bear", is a Dominican professional baseball designated hitter and outfielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Miami Marlins, St. Louis Cardinals and Atlanta Braves.
 He made his MLB debut in 2013 with the Marlins.

 Ozuna was signed by the Marlins as an amateur free agent in 2008.
-He is a two-time MLB All-Star (2016, 2017), and won both a Gold Glove and a Silver Slugger Award in 2017, his breakout season.
+He is a three-time MLB All-Star (2016, 2017, 2024), a two-time Silver Slugger (2017, 2020) and Gold Glove winner in 2017, his breakout season.
 That year, he finished fourth in the National League (NL) in batting average (.312), and third in home runs (37) and runs batted in (124).
 Following the 2017 season, the Marlins traded Ozuna to the St. Louis Cardinals.
 In 2020 he led the NL in both home runs and RBIs.

 Early life and family

 Marcell Ozuna Idelfonso was born in Santo Domingo, Dominican Republic.
 His father is a former painter, and his mother is a housekeeper.
 He has one brother and two sisters.
 He is the cousin of former MLB player Pablo Ozuna.